Application requirements

 Participate in a brief online interview conducted by a panel from ECON MUNI.
 The interview will assess your ability to communicate fluently in English and your motivation for studying the selected field.

-Application Process
+Application Process Step by Step

-1. Create and Complete the E-application:
+1. Create and Complete the E-application

 2. Pay the Application Fee

-3. Submit Your Certificates (if applicable)
+3. Submit Your Test Scores (if applicable)

 4. Take the Scio Test (if applicable)